Anarchism in Israel: Contemporary Israeli anarchism (1980s-today)

 Anarchism was active in the late 1980s as part of the Israeli punk movement as well as among conscientious objectors during the First Intifada.
 A small anarchist group was established in Haifa, with Juliano Mer-Khamis being one of 3 members.
 This has been described as a period of optimism for the Israeli left due to the Oslo accords, which lasted until 1995 with the assassination of Yitzhak Rabin by Israeli right-wing extremist Yigal Amir.

 The short-lived Israeli Anarchist Federation protested against police brutality and Israel's first McDonald's.
 Anarchism grew in the late 1990s as part of environmental protests against Highway 6.
 Inspired by the 1999 Seattle WTO protests, anarchists began organising Food Not Bombs and Reclaim the Streets parties, as well as establishing the Salon Mazal infoshop in Tel Aviv and the Israeli Indymedia.
 There was tension between the older generation of anarchists and the younger generation during this period, as the older generation tended to be more supportive of the IDF out of historical trauma.

 Anarchists became involved in the Israeli animal rights movement in the 1990s, helping organise Anonymous for Animal Rights (described as the Israeli equivalent of PETA) in its early stages.
 During the Second Intifada, there was a new wave of organising around Palestinian solidarity.
 Many international anarchists arrived alongside the International Solidarity Movement (ISM) to accompany Palestinian actions against roadblocks and curfews.
-ISM activists Rachel Corrie and Tom Hurndall were killed by the IDF in Gaza.
-With a campaign of political repression featuring police raids, deportations and denial of entry to ISM activists.
+ISM activists Rachel Corrie and Tom Hurndall were killed by the IDF in Gaza, with a campaign of political repression featuring police raids, deportations and denial of entry to ISM activists.

 In 2002, anarchists founded the vegan anarchist affinity group Ma'avak Ehad (One Struggle).
-In 2003, One Struggle activists working with Palestinians in dismantlaing a barrier in Mas’ha in the West Bank chose the name Anarchists Against the Wall (AAtW) in a media statement.
-In December of the same year and again in Mas'ha activist and former paratrooper Gil Na'amati was shot and wounded in both legs by the IDF during AAtW involved protests against the wall.
+In 2003, One Struggle activists working with Palestinians in dismantling a barrier in Mas’ha in the West Bank chose the name Anarchists Against the Wall (AAtW) in a media statement.
+In December of the same year and again in Mas'ha activist and former paratrooper Gil Na'amati was shot and wounded in both legs by the IDF during AAtW-involved protests against the wall.
 AAtW have since been credited with leading the Israeli opposition to the 2006 Lebanon War.

 Uri Gordon, Anarchist writer and long time activist, has written in 2007 that anarchists are often accused of being fifth columns that benefit Iran and Al-Qaeda.

 Anarchists participated in the 2011 Israeli social justice protests, which have been seen as the Israeli wing of the Occupy movement and have been noted for attempting to link the struggle to the Israeli–Palestinian conflict.

-In the 2010s, the anarcho-communist group Ahdut was formed, started by Israeli anarchists of Russian descent.
-Which later disbanded.
+In the 2010s, the anarcho-communist group Ahdut was formed, started by Israeli anarchists of Russian descent, which later disbanded.
 In 2019, Israeli anarchist Jonathan Pollak was physically assaulted by two men who waited outside of his workplace and slashed him across the face with a knife.
 Pollak would not report the attack to the police.